MatveyFilippov/SSPD/README.md

 * install requirements
 * create service file
 * upload files that was changed or not exists
-* control starting and stopping execution
+* start and stop control
 * execute your personal commands
 * ...